 Moreover, even though “data can be structured in a variety of ways, the end result can be more confusing than useful.”

 It’s why Wilson “prefers gaining access to dynamic measurements and data in a consumable, actionable, and accurate manner by using an online dashboard.”

-Thanks to dashboards, “there’s no slogging through reams of spreadsheets, data processing, or reporting methods that are erratic,” says Wilson.
+Thanks to dashboards and automated reporting software, “there’s no slogging through reams of spreadsheets, data processing, or reporting methods that are erratic,” says Wilson.